-The electron holding capacity of the L orbit is 2n2 = 2 × 22 = 8 electrons.
+The maximum electron holding capacity in L orbit is 2n2 = 2 × 22 = 8.

 - n=3 for M orbit.

-The maximum electron holding capacity in M orbit is 2n2 = 2 × 32 = 18 electrons.
+The maximum electrons holding capacity in M orbit is 2n2 = 2 × 32 = 18.

 - n=4 for N orbit.

 The maximum electrons holding capacity in N orbit is 2n2 = 2 × 42 = 32.

 Therefore, the maximum electron holding capacity in the first shell is two, the second shell is eight and the 3rd shell can have a maximum of eighteen electrons.
 The atomic number is the number of electrons in that element.

 Silicon is a semiconductor material.
 The atomic number of silicon is 14.
 That is, the number of electrons in silicon is fourteen.
 Therefore, the silicon atom will have two electrons in the first shell, eight in the 2nd orbit, and four electrons in the 3rd shell.

 Therefore, the order of the number of electrons in each shell of a silicon(Si) atom is 2, 8, 4.
 Electrons can be arranged correctly through orbits from elements 1 to 18.